Supported Site University of Missouri-Columbia: Course Reform

-- Hosting physics education faculty from outside institutions helped move conversations about improving courses at MU.
+- Hosting physics education faculty from outside institutions and visiting colleagues at other institutions helped move conversations about improving courses at MU.
 We will continue to pursue this strategy as a way of building momentum for greater course reform.

 - Physics and engineering majors enrolled in "Teaching Physics" had some gaps in concepts covered in prerequisite courses.
 They also had virtually no prior knowledge of teaching strategies or how to design a lesson or a unit.
 The TIR found it effective to have students design their own lessons (using objectives, driving questions, and assessments), and then teach to their peers (including each other and to students from a general science education class).

 - It helps to have courses "LA-ready", meaning that the research-based reformed activities are ready to be implemented in the classroom.
 For example, it was hugely helpful to have access to the University of Maryland Open Source Tutorials for use in discussion sections.